shungyan/Unsloth-Finetune-App/README.md

 Create a dockerfile to setup unsloth environment and finetune models.

-Will create a golang UI to let user select models,datasets and other training parameters.
+Create a gradio app to start finetuning and observe loss through tensorboard

+tensorboard --logdir=./outputs --port=6006